TheAcharya/MarkerData-Pagemaker/README.md

 Pagemaker is a lightweight module designed to bridge a key gap in the [Marker Data](https://github.com/TheAcharya/MarkerData) toolset: the ability to generate and export PDFs from [Final Cut Pro](https://www.apple.com/final-cut-pro/)'s Marker metadata with images.
 Originally, Marker Data lacked native support for PDF export.
 With the introduction of the Pagemaker module, this limitation has been thoughtfully addressed.

-Starting with Marker Data version 1.2.0, Marker Data now allows users to load a data set, extracted via Notion or Airtable using Marker Data's Extraction Profiles and generate a dynamic visual web gallery.
+Starting with Marker Data version 1.2.0, Marker Data now allows users to load a Data set, extracted via Notion or Airtable using Marker Data's Extraction Profiles and generate a dynamic visual web gallery.
 Once the Data Set is loaded, users can explore its contents through a searchable and filterable interface.
 Selected items can then be exported into a cleanly formatted, print-ready PDF, making it easy to share with clients, team members, or maintaining as project archives.

 ## Maintenance